snowdriftcoop/snowdrift/GUIDE.md

 To stop the running server, press ctrl-C

-To rebuild after code changes, run `cabal install -fdev`
+To rebuild after code changes, run `cabal build -fdev`

-(`cabal build -fdev` can work but won't recognize changes to template files)
+In some cases, certain files will need to be touched to be recognized for rebuilding.
+`cabal install -fdev` can work in some cases where `cabal build -fdev` does not.

 After the server starts, it may print a bunch of text about creating tables, and it will then sit ready, waiting for connections.

 Note: if you installed the optional yesod-bin above, you can use `yesod devel` which automatically re-compiles and runs the site whenever it detects changes.

-In some cases (such as .cassius files), where yesod devel fails to recognize changes, use `cabal install -fdev` as above.
+As with `cabal build -fdev`, there are cases (such as .cassius files), where yesod devel fails to recognize changes, and then touching certain files or using `cabal install -fdev` will fix the issue.

 See the appendix for how to install yesod-bin in a separate sandbox if you don't want it installed to the system generally.
 At this time, it cannot install in the main Snowdrift sandbox because of some dependency conflicts.

 Using the live test site